The Forrester Wave™: Order Management Systems, Q2 2023

 Starting to use any new technology can be challenging.
 That’s especially true if you’re unfamiliar with order management systems.
 Where do you begin?

-Next, invest some time in selecting a vendor that aligns with your business needs.
-We suggest creating a pros and cons list for potential vendors, reading testimonials, and engaging with them for more information before reaching a final decision.”
+Then create a pros and cons list for potential vendors, read testimonials, and engage with them for more information before reaching a final decision.

 A distributed order management system can deliver long-term value to your organization.
 It can also insulate it from challenges in the future.